I believe it is decidedly unoriginal to say that something

 That is to say, there is tension because we live in-between

 two Advents.
-Christ has come, and He will come again; Christ inaugurated his
+Christ has come, and He will come again!

-Kingdom when He rose, and we will consummate it when He returns!
+Kingdom when He rose, and He will consummate it at His return!
 In the

 meantime, 1 Peter 5:8-9 tells us, and I believe Revelation 12 confirms, that